-The following procedure for conducting remote doctoral exams in foreign languages by the School for Foreign Language Teaching, for those who have opened their doctoral program under the ‘old system’, was developed based on Rector’s Ordinance No. 84 of May 4, 2020, on the principles of conducting exams and assessments remotely.
+The following procedure for conducting remote doctoral exams in foreign languages by the Centre for Foreign Language Teaching, for those who have opened their doctoral program under the ‘old system’, was developed based on Rector’s Ordinance No. 84 of May 4, 2020, on the principles of conducting exams and assessments remotely.

 - Remote doctoral exams in foreign languages are conducted using IT tools that enable control and registration of the exam process and ensure the security of students’ and examiners’ personal data.

 - Google tools, available as part of the “G Suite for Schools and Universities,” are used by the Centre for Foreign Language Teaching UW to conduct doctoral exams in foreign languages, in particular, Google Meet for conducting oral exams.